outdoor

 outdoor girl; I was a little hesitant about the fit.
 I'm tall

-at just under six feet, I have a fairly slender leg, a flat butt
+at just slightly under six feet, I have a fairly slender leg,

-and I am also chesty.
-I had also just lost a substantial amount
+a flat butt and I am also chesty.
+I had also just lost a substantial

-of weight and because of that, tend to wear things a little baggy
+amount of weight and because of that, tend to wear things a little

-because I am a little self-conscious about fitted clothing.
-So
+baggy because I am a little self-conscious about fitted clothing.

-I put the Tough Girl ensemble on and the fit was beautiful.
-There
+So I put the Tough Girl ensemble on and the fit was beautiful.

-was ample length for my long legs, the skirt hid the fact that
+There was ample length for my long legs, the skirt hid the fact

-I don't have a curvy behind, although there was plenty of room
+that I don't have a curvy behind, although there was plenty of

 like I lost another ten pounds.
 It looked cute on me and, like